FyeCobain/restful-api-project/api/README.md

 * Added comments to tickets and categories imports.

 **Added access token expiration verification**
-* Now if the access token is valid but expired, a 'Token expired' message is returned.
+* Now if access token is valid but expired, an 'Access token expired' message is returned.

 **sendEmail method improved**
 * Now the sendEmail method returns true when email was sent, false otherwise.